-The Board believes the above key processes of internal control provide a reasonable assurance of the integrity of the Group's system of internal control.
+The Board believes the above frameworks provide a reasonable assurance of the integrity of the Group's system of internal control.

-Nonetheless, the Board recognises that the processes of identification, assessment and management of significant business issues and risks facing the Group are continuous and should take into account the changes in the external and internal environment facing the Group.
+The Board recognises that the processes of identification, assessment and management of significant business issues and risks facing the Group are continuous and should take into account the changes in the external and internal environment facing the Group.
+The Board is committed to maintain a sound system of internal control and will strive for continuous improvement where necessary, to further enhance the Group's system of internal control.

-This statement is made in accordance with a resolution of the Board dated 29 January 2013.
+This statement is made in accordance with a resolution of the Board dated 18 January 2012.